Beautiful Inside and Out: 7 Reasons Why Esther Was One

 • Learn important life lessons from her story

-To begin, let’s first get to know her personally and dive into her story.
+But first, let’s get to know her personally and dive into her story.

 Who Was Esther in the Bible?